ptinson/openaps-vpn/README.md

  `PING 10.8.0.1 (10.8.0.1) 56(84) bytes of data.`
  `64 bytes from 10.8.0.1: icmp_seq=1 ttl=64 time=141 ms`

- + Also take a not of your VPN ipaddress:
+ + Also take a note of your VPN ipaddress:
  You should see an interface called `tun0:` and look for `inet addr:10.8.0.2`

 ### Mac OS as a client